Côte d'Ivoire entry requirements for Bangladesh passport holders

 May be checked

 Bangladeshi passport holders need a visa to enter Côte d'Ivoire.
-You must apply at an Ivorian embassy or consulate before you travel — there is no visa on arrival or e-visa option for Bangladeshi citizens as of 2026.
+You must apply for an eVisa through the official SNEDAI portal before you travel — there is no visa on arrival or embassy application option for Bangladeshi citizens as of 2026.
+The eVisa is processed online in 2–3 business days, and you'll receive an approval letter to present at the airport.

 Entry requirements